How to verify the content of a

 Warehouse Management, Inventory, Tool Crib, and Inspection Systems from SageData Solutions can help make completing routine tasks fast and easy.
 But before you can reap the rewards, someone has to make a small investment - by taking the time to apply Identification Tags to the items to be managed.
 And this is a key step.
 Any errors in the application of the tags will show up as errors in the future reports.

 Depending on the size of the inventory, the application of tags can take some time, and of course it offers the opportunity for error.
-To help avoid errors, the validator enables process to be checked and correct labelling to be confirmed.
+To help avoid errors, the validator enables process to be checked and correct labeling to be confirmed.

 How does it work?